cse-sim/cse/doc/README.md

     context:
       dev_build: true

 **Note**: due to limitations with Ruby, your context variables need to start with either a lowercase letter or an underscore ("_").
+A great way to test that ERB is doing the right thing for you is to use the `rake erb` task:

+    rake erb FILE=path/to/file.md

+This will preprocess the file using [ERB] and write the results to `doc/erb-out.txt` for your perusal using the context variables you've defined in your local `doc/config.yaml` (which are merged with the context variables defined in `doc/config/defaults.yaml` -- your local context variables override the defaults).

 We recommend looking at an [ERB Tutorial] to get up to speed on using [ERB].